argoproj-labs/argo-rollouts-manager/docs/install/kustomize.md

 ## Namespace

-By default, the operator is installed into the `argo-rollouts-operator-system` namespace.
+By default, the operator is installed into the `argo-rollouts-manager-system` namespace.
 To modify this, update the value of the `namespace` specified in the `config/default/kustomization.yaml` file.

 ## Deploy Operator